hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 ## Just Enough Domain Knowledge

 The key goal for interoperability is that we want other domains to know just enough about the configuration of a domain to which they are delivering a message.
-The following walks through the minimum requirements.
+The following walks through those minimum requirements.

 ### Required: The DID and DIDDoc

-As noted in the assumptions, the sender has the DID of the receiving party, and knows the key from the DIDDoc to use for the receiver.
+As noted in the assumptions, the Sender has the DID of the Receiver, and knows the key from the DIDDoc to use for the Receiver.

 > Example: Alice wants to send a message from her phone (1) to Bob's phone (4).
 She has Bob's DID:b:ab, the DID/DIDDoc Bob created and gave to Alice to use for their relationship.
 Alice created DID:a:ab and gave that to Bob, but we don't need to use that in this example.
 The contents of the DIDDoc for DID:b:ab is presented above.

 ### Required: End-to-End encryption of the App Layer Message

 The App Layer Message must be completely hidden from all Agents other than the Receiver.
 Thus, it must be encrypted with the Public Key of the Receiver.
-Based on our assumptions, the Sender can get the Public Key of the receiver because they know the DID#key string, can resolve the DID to the DIDDoc and find the public key associated with DID#key.
+Based on our assumptions, the Sender can get the Public Key of the Receiver because they know the DID#key string, can resolve the DID to the DIDDoc and find the public key associated with DID#key.
 In our example above, that is the key associated with "did:sov:1234abcd#4".

 To route the message to the Receiver, the Sender sends a "Forward" message with the "To" address being the DID#key of the Receiver.